heyredhat/cirq_sic/README.md

 In `experiments`:

-* `sky_ground.py` defines the basic `recirq` task functions which (a) specify the parameters for a battery of experiments, (b) construct the requisite circuits, and (c) process the data.
+* `sky_ground.py` defines the basic `recirq` task functions which (a) specify the parameters for a battery of experiments, (b) construct the requisite circuits (`make_circuits`), and (c) process the data (`process_results`).
 So far we have: `CharacterizeWHReferenceDeviceTask`, `WHPOVMOnBasisStatesTask`, `BasisMeasurementOnWHStatesTask`, `BasisMeasurementOnBasisStatesTask`, `BasisMeasurementAfterWHPOVMOnBasisStatesTask`, and finally the more general, `WHPOVMOnStatesTask`.
 A task can be run with `run_sky_ground_task`: this builds the circuits, optimizes them, samples the circuits, and processes the results, saving the data, circuits, and logs in a particular file structure.

 * `sky_ground_analysis.py` provides functions for calculating the basic metrics for consistency in the QBist sky/ground scenario, and for generating plots of the results.